 I’m loving the simplicity of this DIY rustic coffee table.
 I used two wide planks for this table top, but you could easily make a coffee table top with several planks of wood in this style.
 Best of all, it’s an easy build requiring few tools and not a lot of time to build.
+This farmhouse table was built for the other side of the North House Lodge and was another easy build.

 I built this coffee table because we’d been using a log bench as a coffee table in the 52 side of the North House for months.
 It looked great, but was too narrow.
 I never intended it to be the permanent coffee table, I just had nothing else to use.
 Why?
 Well, because I may have cut the legs off the old coffee table so I could use them on a shelf I built for the upstairs bath to hold towels 😉